 IEEE P2413

-Still workíng on a 1st draft.
-The scope of IEEE P2413 is:
+Published early 2019 the IEEE 2413:

 ‘This standard defines an architectural framework for the Internet of Things (IoT), including descriptions of various IoT domains, definitions of IoT domain abstractions, and identification of commonalities between different IoT domains.

 The architectural framework for IoT provides a reference model that defines relationships among various IoT verticals (e.g., transportation, healthcare, etc.) and common architecture elements.
 It also provides a blueprint for data abstraction, and the quality “quadruple” trust, security, privacy, and safety."
 Furthermore, this standard provides a reference architecture that builds upon the reference model.
 The reference architecture covers the definition of basic architectural building blocks and their ability to be integrated into multi-tiered systems.
 The reference architecture also addresses how to document and, if strived for, mitigate architecture divergence.
 This standard leverages existing applicable standards and identifies planned or ongoing projects with a similar or overlapping scope.’